AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/amazon-kinesis.md

 >[!IMPORTANT]
 >
 >* To activate data, you need the **[!UICONTROL Manage Destinations]**, **[!UICONTROL Activate Destinations]**, **[!UICONTROL View Profiles]**, and **[!UICONTROL View Segments]** [access control permissions](/help/access-control/home.md#permissions).
 Read the [access control overview](/help/access-control/ui/overview.md) or contact your product administrator to obtain the required permissions.
->* [Consent policy evaluation](/help/data-governance/enforcement/auto-enforcement.md#consent-policy-evaluation) is currently not honored in exports to the Amazon Kinesis destination.
+>* [Consent policy evaluation](/help/data-governance/enforcement/auto-enforcement.md#consent-policy-evaluation) is currently not supported in exports to the Amazon Kinesis destination.
 [Read more](/help/destinations/ui/activate-streaming-profile-destinations.md#consent-policy-evaluation).

 See [Activate audience data to streaming profile export destinations](../../ui/activate-streaming-profile-destinations.md) for instructions on activating audiences to this destination.